Rajpratik71/linux-manPages/foo2hp2600-wrapper.md

               3   send both X and Y clipping amounts

        -O parm=val
               Alignment of CMYK.  parm is c, m, y, or k.  val is in rows.
 Multiple options are allowed.
 The default is "-Oc=0 -Om=0 -Oy=0 -Ok=0".

        -P     Do not send START_PLANE codes on monochrome output.
-May  be needed  by some monochrome-only printers, such as the HP Laser‐ Jet 1000.
+May be needed by some monochrome-only printers, such as the HP LaserJet 1000.

        -X padlen
               Add extra zero padding to the end of BID segments.
 The default is 16 bytes.
-Padding 16 bytes of zeroes is needed for older ZjStream printers, such as the Minolta 2200DL and  HP  LaserJet 1000,  and  seems  harmless  to newer ones, such as the Minolta 2300DL.
+Padding 16 bytes of zeroes is needed for older ZjStream printers, such as the Minolta 2200DL and HP Laser‐
+              Jet 1000, and seems harmless to newer ones, such as the Minolta 2300DL.
 So the default should be good for all cases.

        -z model
               Model: Model: 0=HP CLJ 1600/2600n; 1=HP CLJ CP1215

    Color Tweaking Options
        These are the options used to control the quality of color output.
 Color correction is currently a WORK IN PROGRESS.

        -g gsopts
               Additional options to pass to Ghostscript, such as -g“-dDITHERPPI=nnn”, etc.  This option may appear more than once.

        -G profile.icm
               Convert  profile.icm  to  a  Postscript color rendering dictionary (CRD) using foo2zjs-icc2ps and adjust the printer colors by using the Postscript setcolorrendering operator.
 If pro‐ file.icm is none.icm, then prepare for ordering a ICM custom printer profile (i.e. from www.ICCFactory.com).

        -G gamma-file.ps
               Prepend gamma-file.ps to the Postscript input to perform color correction using the setcolortransfer Postscript operator.
 For example, the file might contain:
-              {0.333  exp} {0.333 exp} {0.333 exp} {0.333 exp} setcolortrans‐
+              {0.333 exp} {0.333 exp} {0.333 exp} {0.333 exp} setcolortransfer
-              fer

        -I intent
               Select profile intent from the ICM file.
-0=Perceptual,  1=Col‐ orimetric,  2=Saturation,  3=Absolute.
-Default  is 0 (percep‐
+0=Perceptual, 1=Colorimetric, 2=Saturation, 3=Absolute.
+Default is 0 (perceptual).
-              tual).

    Debugging Options
        These options are used for debugging foo2hp and its wrapper.

        -S plane
               Output just a single color plane from a color print and print it on the black plane.
 The default is to output all color planes.

               1   Cyan
               2   Magenta